parthian-sterlet/mcot-kernel/readme.md

 MCOT have two options for definition of the partner motif:

-* User defines a matrix of partner motif (one-partner option);
+* a matrix of partner motif (one-partner option);

-* User points to a library of known motifs (many partners option).
+* a library of known motifs (many partners option).

-MCOT allows the variation of the upper limit of spacer length from zero to 100 base pairs.

 `<anchor_pro>` requires input files [**Table Threshold vs. ERR**]((https://github.com/parthian-sterlet/mcot-kernel/blob/master/examples/pro/GSM2827249_CREB1_hg38_pwm.dist) for both models.
 For a PWM model the respictive file can be taken as the output files of runs with `<anchor_vs_one>` or `<anchor_vs_many>` options, respecting to the anchor motif <err\*\.txt>.
 For a non-PWM model, the corresponding table should be deduced from the recognition profile of potential hits for the whole genome dataset of promoters of protein-coding genes, e.g. the [SiteGA](https://github.com/parthian-sterlet/sitega) [(Tsukanov et al., 2022)](https://doi.org/10.3389/fpls.2022.938545) tool has a special option to compute the required table

+Advanced options include:
+* the minimal and maximal spacer lengths restricting the search of spaced locations of motifs The default range of spacer length is [0; 29] nt.
+MCOT allows the variation of the upper limit of spacer length up to 100 base pairs;
+* Expected Recognition Rate (ERR), the frequency of motifs occurrence is required to set the recognition thresholds for motifs, default value 5E-4;
+* CE enrichment, threshold –Log10(p-value(CE)) for CE enrichment, default value 5;
+* Asymmetry ratio, for two value ERR1 and ERR2 for certain CE means Max{-log10(ERR1), -log10(ERR2)} / Min{-log10(ERR1), -log10(ERR2)}

 ## Motifs recognition